 In 2017, Tourism Vancouver started planning once again with a different approach to complement the TMP.
 The Tourism Vancouver 2030 Report was to be a future looking initiative with the objective of identifying a variety of scenarios for what tourism in Vancouver might look like in the year 2030 to guide our strategic planning and destination development.
 The process sought to look beyond forecasting market conditions based on current trends and instead to build a series of potential futures based on research and insights into potential demand and supply developments and constraints.

-In 2019, Tourism Vancouver continues to collaborate with Destination British Columbia and all regional DMOs to help shape a 10-year regional destination development plan that will provide strategic direction for the region and guidance for local and regional planning.
+Through 2019 and 2020, Tourism Vancouver collaborated with Destination British Columbia and all regional community destination marketing organizations (DMO) to help shape a 10-year Metro Vancouver Destination Development Strategy will provide direction for the region and guidance for local and regional planning.
 This initiative will enhance Metro Vancouver’s ability to leverage resources and programs and foster joint action and inter-community dialogue.
-This planning process is expected to be completed in early fall of 2019.
+Tourism Vancouver is part of the Metro Vancouver Destination Management Council that is tasked with developing priorities and action plan that will support the rebuilding of a responsible, sustainable tourism ecosystem that is resilient and uniquely positions Metro Vancouver in the post-COVID-19 visitor economy.